 Most of the hardware deployed during phase 0—CPUs, GPUs, FPGAs, first-generation ASICs—has not been profitable for a long time, so we make the assumption these miners upgraded to the least efficient ASIC available at the end of phase 0 that is still profitable: BM1384. ↩

-However another investor who on 27 December 2014 bought $418 worth of bitcoins would be worth $818 on 8 October 2016, a 2.0× gain.
-It could be argued that a large reason why mining was profitable came simply from BTC gaining value. ↩
+However another investor who on 27 December 2014 bought $418 worth of bitcoins would be worth $863 on 9 July 2016, a 2.1× gain.
+An important reason why mining was profitable was simply that BTC gained value. ↩

 In an email thread with Canaan staff, although they were unable to give metrics, they confirmed that sales of the A3218 slowed down after June 2016 when competitor Bitmain launched BM1387 with a 3× better efficiency. ↩ ↩2